Registering Children for School

 - Provide children with quality instruction and interactions.

-KIT Basic is used by FCPS to communicate emergency, delayed opening and school closing information, attendance and outreach messages.
+- Keep in Touch (KIT) Basic service is used by FCPS to communicate emergency, delayed opening and school closing information, attendance and outreach messages.
 Families with rising kindergarteners who are interested in receiving announcements from their child's future school can subscribe to this service.

 Entering kindergarten is a major transition for children and families.
 Establishing relationships between families and teachers well before the start of school can help create a smoother transition for young children.
 Additional strategies that support a smooth transition to kindergarten include: